Detecting Slow Consumers

 the detection algorithm.
 See thread pooling for more details about this pool.

-See the examples chapter for an example which shows how to detect a slow consumer with Apache ActiveMQ Artemis.
+See the slow consumer example which shows how to detect a slow consumer with Apache ActiveMQ Artemis.